 Patrick Erwin, Policy and Markets Director, Northern Powergrid Patrick is Northern Powergrid’s Policy and Markets Director.
 He studied Geology and Physics at Durham before a Doctorate in Geophysics at Oxford.
 He then joined the Civil Service doing a range of energy and infrastructure policy and delivery roles.
 He was commercial director of INEOS upstream before joining NPg.

-Helen Goodman, Independent Energy Advisor & Parliamentary Liaison Helen was MP for Bishop Auckland 2005-2014.
+Prof Helen Goodman, Independent Energy Advisor & Parliamentary Liaison Helen was MP for Bishop Auckland 2005-2014.
 Prior to that, she was on the Treasury Select Committee 2015-17; Public Accounts Committee 2005-07 and on the Committee for the groundbreaking Climate Change Act of 2008.
 She initiated Parliamentary debates to mandate ministers prior to the Paris summit and on Geothermal Energy.
+Helen is also a Professor in Practice in the School of Government and International Affairs at Durham.

 Matthew Gordon, All-Party Parliamentary Group for Energy Studies (PGES) Administrator Matthew has been involved in controlling energy for many years, mainly on efficiency and flexibility in the UK, Europe and further afield, in buildings, industrial process and domestic energy use.
 Since 2015 as the administrator of the All-Party Parliamentary Group for Energy Studies, he has managed PGES through some turbulent political times.